Average KiwiSaver Balance by Age - What You Need to Know

 6. Overseas countries with higher savings rates are likely to have far higher retirement balances:

-While we can't go back in time to introduce KiwiSaver in the early 1990s like Australia did with their superannuation, increasing the base savings rate from 3% could be beneficial.
-Australians have a far higher mandatory contribution (and employer match) rate, which is currently set at 10.5% but is set to increase to 12% in 2025.
-Additionally, Australia's superannuation system is mandatory for all Australians (compared to the optional "opt-out" for KiwiSaver.
+While we can't go back in time to introduce KiwiSaver in the early 1990s like Australia did with their superannuation, increasing the base savings rate could be beneficial.
+Australians have a far higher mandatory contribution (and employer match) rate, and Australia's superannuation system is mandatory for all Australians (compared to the optional "opt-out" for KiwiSaver).

 7. Don't be disheartened if you're below your age bracket's average KiwiSaver balance: